How to save money on postage

 Use zone skipping

-The most effective method to save in our business is zone skipping.
-We ship rather large products, so dimensional weight and even actual product weight make our rates quite expensive when shipping across the country.
-Zone skipping is a consolidation service where you gather all the packages going to a distant region and send one LTL freight shipment (in our case) to the consolidator offering the service in that zone.
-The consolidator then ships the packages from their distribution center to our customers within that same zone, drastically bringing down shipping cost per package.
-Of course, this does not work for express shipments, but the savings from zone skipping help us cover the high cost of express when needed. ' Thanks to Mario from CeremonialSupplies.com
+Zone skipping is one of the best ways to cut costs in our business.
+We ship larger products, so dimensional weight, as well as the actual product weight, can make our rates steep when shipping across the country.
+Zone skipping consolidates shipments going to a distant region and sends one LTL freight shipment (in our case) to a consolidator in that zone.
+The consolidator then ships the packages from their distribution center to our customers, significantly reducing shipping costs per package.
+While this isn’t applicable for express shipments, the savings from zone skipping help offset the express costs when necessary.
+Thanks to Mario from CeremonialSupplies.com.

 Send by freight